 Paycheck Protection Program (PPP) loan forgiveness

-On September 9, 2020, Assembly Bill (AB) 1577 (CARES Act Conformity) was enacted which allowed an income exclusion for tax years beginning on or after January 1, 2020, for forgiven PPP loans.
+On September 9, 2020, Assembly Bill (AB) 1577 (Coronavirus Aid, Relief, and Economic Security (CARES) Act Conformity) was enacted which allowed an income exclusion for tax years beginning on or after January 1, 2020, for forgiven PPP loans.

-On April 29, 2021, AB 80 was enacted which allowed more income exclusion (from second draw PPP loans and EIDL advance grants) and allowed the deduction of expenses, basis adjustments, and tax attribution adjustments for qualifying taxpayers , for tax years beginning on or after January 1, 2019.
+On April 29, 2021, AB 80 (Consolidated Appropriations Act (CAA) Conformity) was enacted which allowed the additional income exclusion for second draw PPP loans and Economic Injury Disaster Loan (EIDL) advance grants and allowed the deduction of expenses, basis adjustments, and tax attribution adjustments for qualifying taxpayers, for tax years beginning on or after January 1, 2019.

-For California purposes, forgiven PPP loans are excluded from gross income.
+For California purposes, forgiven PPP loans, SVO grants, and RRF grants are excluded from gross income.